 Monday, January 4, 2021

-The SLAS Innovation Award is a $10,000 cash prize recognizing the extraordinary work behind one unique and special podium presentation.
-Click here [link to Innovation Award page] for complete details.
+Learn more about the SLAS Innovation Award, a $10,000 cash prize recognizing the extraordinary work behind one unique and special podium presentation.

-The Tony B. Academic Travel Awards Program is an exclusive opportunity for presenters to get additional travel funding for the SLAS International Conference and Exhibition, including airfare or mileage reimbursement, conference registration and shared accommodations.
+The Tony B. Academic Award Program is an exclusive opportunity for presenters to get additional funding for the SLAS International Conference and Exhibition.
 Students, graduate students, postdoctoral associates and junior faculty are encouraged to apply.
-Click here for complete details on the Tony B. Academic Travel Award program.
+Click here for complete details on the Tony B. Academic Award program.

-The SLAS Ignite Award recognizes the best start-up or emerging company exhibiting within Innovation AveNEW, a specially designated area within the Exhibition.
+The SLAS Ignite Award recognizes the best start-up or emerging company exhibiting within Innovation AveNEW.

-Companies selected to exhibit within Innovation AveNEW, and who opt-in to compete for the SLAS Ignite Award, will be judged by an SLAS panel on a combination of key concepts, including their marketing plan, market presence and potential; funding prospects; plan for growth and the existence of a balanced company leadership, among other qualities.
+Companies selected for Innovation AveNEW, and who opt-in to compete for the SLAS Ignite Award, will be judged by an SLAS panel on a combination of key concepts, including their marketing plan, market presence and potential; funding prospects; plan for growth and the existence of balanced company leadership, among other qualities.

 Gain extra recognition for your company’s new product or service by entering the SLAS New Product Award competition.
-This is the perfect opportunity to showcase your product through invaluable pre-conference publicity and on-site visibility.
+This is the perfect opportunity to showcase your product through invaluable publicity and visibility.

 To simplify your submission process, make sure to have all of your materials together prior to submitting your abstract.
-Screen shots of each step in the abstract process will be viewing by using the 'Guidelines' section of the submission site.
+Screenshots of each step in the abstract process will be viewed by using the 'Guidelines' section of the submission site.